adisve/brain-tumor-classifier/python-real-world-applications.md

 model.save('model.keras')
 ```

+>Our model reaches about 97% accuracy and has a very good prediction metric.

 By breaking down each of these steps, you can see that programming a machine learning model is a structured process.
 Each step serves a specific purpose and they all come together to create a robust classification model.

 ## Deploying the Model with FastAPI